 You can hover over the icons in the Options column for more details.

 You can click on the URL, GTmetrix Score, Performance, Structure, and/or Last Report columns to sort reports in ascending or descending order.

 Use this to find the pages with the worst GTmetrix Grade, or worst Performance/Structure Score, or to sort by name/last report date to find the desired reports.

 Show more reports in the Report Table

 You can show up to 100 reports on the Dashboard.
 Just select the amount you wish to view in the bottom left “Show” dropdown.

 Bulk delete pages or compare reports

-You can perform bulk actions with You can delete multiple pages by checking off the desired pages, selecting an action from the top left dropdown, and clicking “Apply.”
+You can delete multiple pages by checking off the desired pages, selecting the delete report(s) action from the top left dropdown, and clicking “Apply”.